YoctoMonkey/YoctoMonkey/README.md

 My favorite languages are C and Go.

-I'm currently studying computer systems and compilers at school, and I am learning Rust 🦀 in my free time.
+I'm currently studying computer systems at school, and I am learning Rust 🦀 in my free time.

 I'm interested in computer systems, compilers, and integrating AI into applications.